Rowing for All

 St. John’s Rowing Club

-The SJRC has partnered with the Single Parent Association of Newfoundland and the Recreation Experiences and Leisure (REAL) program of the City of St. John’s to offer no-cost programming (January – March) for youth with financial barriers to sports participation.
-Transportation supports are available to low-income participants who would like to participate in this programming.
-Programming will be offered in English.
-For more information on how to register contact stjohnsrowing@gmail.com.
+SJRC has teamed up with the Single Parent Association of Newfoundland and the City of St. John’s REAL program to offer free programming from January to March for youth facing financial barriers to sports participation.
+Transportation support is available for low-income participants and will be conducted in English.

 PRINCE EDWARD ISLAND